Gå til sidens indhold

 If there is still money left when all the preceding classes in the bankrupt estate have been paid, interest accrued on the claims during the bankruptcy proceedings are paid first and then fines and any promises of gifts.

-Within each class, the individual creditors will receive the same percentage share of the amount owing to them.
+Within each class, the individual creditors will receive the same percentage share of the amount owed to them.
 This is also called dividend.

-Only when all creditors in a class have received 100 per cent of the amount owing to them is dividend paid to the creditors in the next class.
+Only when all creditors in a class have received 100 percent of the amount owed to them, dividend is paid to the creditors in the next class.

 Debt legally secured by charge will still be charged as agreed.

-Read about the order of priority of creditors in Chapter 10 of the Danish Bankruptcy Act (in Danish)
+Read more about the order of priority of creditors in Section 10 of the Danish Bankruptcy Act (in Danish)

 What does a bankruptcy petition mean?